 Diverse voices and stories that reflect our society today (through ethnic/racial identity, socio-economic, or physical diversity); stories that explore complicated family bonds, retellings of movies, ballets, or classics for a middle grade audience with a contemporary spin; a MG or YA that explores a story with an adoptee as the main character (but the story itself is not about finding one’s birth parent(s)).
 I would love to find more diverse voices in particular for our chapter book list.
 For picture books, I love humorous, high concept manuscripts with limited text—and a little dark humor never hurts!

 In picture books, middle grade, and young adult novels, Tricia is looking for: character-driven narratives; true, diverse, and uniquely captivating voices; atmospheric speculative fiction, spanning magical realism to high science fiction and fantasy; contemporary realistic stories that are unassuming yet heartfelt; complex characters and relationships; differing perspectives; darker undertones; dry, irreverent humor.

 What’s on Anna’s Wish List?

-Middle grade and young adult fantasy, science fiction, adventure, and mysteries, featuring immersive worlds, fast pacing, diverse characters, and strong voices; narrative and historical nonfiction; humorous and memorable picture books (à la I Want My Hat Back and The Book with No Pictures).
+Middle grade and young adult fantasy, science fiction, adventure, and mysteries, featuring immersive worlds, fast pacing, diverse characters, and strong voices; narrative and historical nonfiction; humorous and memorable picture books.